 Minors under 16 years old must obtain a work permit before beginning a job and a new permit every time they begin a new job until they reach 16 years old, even if they work for their parents.
 This includes home-schoolers.
 A minor can have one active permit during the school year and two during the summer.

-In order to apply for a work permit, the minor must be:
+In order to apply for a work permit, the minor must be:1.
+Enrolled in school.

-Once the minor has the promise of a job, she or he must take proof of age to the superintendent of schools office at 130 Wescott Road.
-Parental permission is required to work.
+Once the minor has the promise of a job, they must take the following documents to the Superintendent’s Office at 130 Wescott Road.

 The minor cannot work until the Department of Labor approves the permit, which can take up to one week.